aws-samples/ai-powered-text-insights/README.md

 }'
 ```

+## Visualize your insights with Amazon QuickSight

+To create some example visualizations from the processed text data follow the instructions on the [Creating visualizations with QuickSight.pdf](Creating_visualizations_with_QuickSight.pdf) file.

 ## Clean up

 If you don't want to continue using the sample, clean up its resources to avoid further charges.